Become a Fertility Nurse – Education & Certification

 University of Washington – School of Nursing

-The University of Washington (UW) is home to one of the most premier medical innovation hubs in the United States.
-As a critical part of the country’s response to the coronavirus epidemic, UW nursing students and graduates were at the front lines of caring for communities around the country.
-UW students are ready for the real-world through a unique clinical model that provides aspiring nurses with 1,000 hours of hands-on experiences at internationally-renowned institutions, including the Seattle Children’s Hospital and the University of Washington Medical Center.
+The University of Washington (UW) is home to one of the premier medical innovation hubs in the United States.
+As a critical part of the country’s response to the coronavirus epidemic, UW nursing students and graduates were at the front lines of caring for communities nationwide.
+UW students are ready for the real world through a unique clinical model that provides aspiring nurses with 1,000 hours of hands-on experience at internationally-renowned institutions, including the Seattle Children’s Hospital and the University of Washington Medical Center.

 As a professional degree program, students should have completed 90 credits of college-level prerequisite coursework, three natural science prerequisite courses with a GPA of 3.0 (or four natural science prerequisite courses with a GPA of 2.8), a minimum of 100 hours of paid or volunteer healthcare experience within 12 months of applying, and an overall minimum college GPA of 2.0.

-As a professional degree program, students should complete their first two years at an accredited college or university prior to applying.
+As a professional degree program, students should complete their first two years at an accredited college or university before applying.
 Aspiring fertility nurses can gain experience through UM’s innovative Clinical Simulation Labs and Standardized Patient Program, providing opportunities for students to practice clinical decision-making under faculty guidance.

 Online or Hybrid Nurse Practitioner Degree Programs

-For almost a decade, at least 95 percent of graduates from Howard College in Big Spring, TX passed the NCLEX exam.
-Using an innovative hybrid program that’s been in place since 2003, Howard College nursing students spend the first year of their RN program immersed in labs and clinical training.
+For almost a decade, at least 95 percent of graduates from Howard College in Big Spring, TX, passed the NCLEX exam.
+Using an innovative hybrid program in place since 2003, Howard College nursing students spend the first year of their RN program immersed in labs and clinical training.

-In the second year of the program, students then focus deeply on clinical RN training modules, along with online coursework in mental health nursing, maternal/newborn nursing and women’s health, care of children and families, and enhanced concepts of adult health.
+In the program’s second year, students then focus deeply on clinical RN training modules, along with online coursework in mental health nursing, maternal/newborn nursing and women’s health, care of children and families, and enhanced concepts of adult health.
 Students must hold a current Certified Nurse’s Aide (CNA) and have completed prerequisite coursework in anatomy and physiology, microbiology, and freshman composition.

 Emory University – Nell Hodgson Woodruff School of Nursing

-Emory University offers an accelerated bachelor’s of science in nursing for fertility nurses who have already earned a bachelor’s degree and are looking to taking the next step in their medical career.
-Leveraging top-ranked faculty and online coursework that prioritizes active learning, students can complete clinical experiences near their home and finish their degree in as little as one year.
+Emory University offers an accelerated bachelor’s of science in nursing for fertility nurses who have already earned a bachelor’s degree and are looking to take the next step in their medical career.
+Leveraging top-ranked faculty and online coursework prioritizing active learning, students can complete clinical experiences near their homes and finish their degree in as little as one year.
 Emory University nursing students are also assigned clinical faculty site visitors and participate in two on-campus clinical intensives.

 University of Alabama – Capstone College of Nursing

-The online bachelor’s of science in nursing at University of Alabama provides a dynamic and flexible degree program for working RNs who hold an associate’s degree from an ACEN accredited college or diploma nursing program.
-Coursework is available entirely online and students are provided 41-credit hours for completion of nursing coursework upon admission into the program.
+The online bachelor’s of science in nursing at the University of Alabama provides a dynamic and flexible degree program for working RNs who hold an associate’s degree from an ACEN-accredited college or diploma nursing program.
+Coursework is available entirely online, and students are provided 41 credit hours for completion of nursing coursework upon admission into the program.

 Prospective students should hold a current RN license and meet academic requirements, including a 2.5 GPA in lower-division courses and a 2.0 GPA in science courses.
 Applications are accepted year-round.